missinglink/pipeline/README.md

 A queue system has a single centralized server to store messages until worker nodes collect them.

 A queue is limited by the available memory and disk space, which can become a problem when dealing with very large datasets.

-A pipeline is a set of workers acting both in series and in parallel.
-The data is constantly moving down the pipeline from one server to the next.

-A pipeline will auto balance, turning off the tap when the pipes or sink can't handle the flow, each worker can disconnect if they are experiencing issues.
-This mitigates the memory and disk issues and isolates them to a single node.

 **Q. So you stream from the orchestrator to the available workers and then stream the responses back to the orchestrator?**